-Typically divorced or separated parents end up having some form of joint custody over the children of the marriage.
-This works as long as both parents respect each other's rights as determined by agreement or the court.
-However, inevitably the parent with primary physical custody may decide to move for some reason; an action which may be due to simple geography could ultimately frustrate the rights of the other parent.
-As long as one parent's decision to move will impact the custody arrangement, Child Custody law in Pennsylvania dictates that the parents either agree to the relocation or seek resolution from the Court.
+Usually, divorced or separated parents end up having some form of joint custody over the children of the marriage.
+This works as long as both parents respect each other’s rights, as determined by agreement or the court.
+However, the parent with primary physical custody may decide to move for some reason, and in this way an action which may be due to simple geography could ultimately frustrate the rights of the other parent.
+As long as one parent’s decision to move will impact the custody arrangement, Child Custody law in Pennsylvania dictates that the parents either agree to the relocation or seek resolution from the Court.

 If you are a parent trying to relocate with your child, or a parent trying to prevent another parent from relocating, you should retain a knowledgeable and experienced Child Custody Lawyer to represent your rights as a parent.

 Child Relocation Process

 - NOTICE – The parent desiring relocation must inform every individual with a custody right (other parent, grandparents, etc) of the relocation which they are proposing.
 Notice must be:

 - Sent to all parties via certified mail with a request for return receipt

 - Provided at least 60 days prior to the proposed relocation

 - Specific as to details of the relocation, including –

 - Household members

 - RESPONSE – A party provided notice may either agree, object, or fail to respond.
 To object, a party must: